The SPA is a members’ run organisation managed by a committee, elected each year, under a Chair who is elected for three years.

 I took up pottery shortly after retiring in 2009, looking for a hobby to take up some of my ‘free’ time.
 I found I loved it and have since bought a house that provides a room for my home studio.
 I joined the SPA in 2009, knowing absolutely nothing about the craft but saw it as a welcoming network of potters willing to assist in my learning.
 I have not looked back.
 I joined the committee in 2010 after an appeal for members and since that date I have gained experience carrying out committee roles in merchandise, newsletter editor, Vice Chair and now Chair.

-Fiona Robertson, Vice-Chair
+Fiona Robertson, Vice-Chair and Treasurer

 Iain Campbell, Secretary